Pillar 4 of 4 / Updated May 2026

 The Capital Stack - How Commercial Projects Get Funded

 Every commercial development is funded through a layered capital stack.
 Senior construction debt sits at the bottom (lowest cost, lowest risk, first claim on cash flow).
 Common equity sits at the top (highest cost, highest risk, last paid).
 Mezzanine debt and preferred equity fill the gap.
-Knowing how the stack is built — and what each layer costs — is the foundation of commercial real estate underwriting.
+Knowing how the stack is built and what each layer costs is the foundation of commercial real estate underwriting.
+SBA 504 loan guide covers owner-occupied capital stack mechanics.

 Developer / sponsor capital.
 Carries promote / waterfall returns above LP threshold.
 Targets 18-30%+ IRR depending on asset class and risk profile.